universedocs/Universe-Docs/README.md

 2. Universe Docs Web (https://github.com/universedocs/Universe-Docs-Web)

 Other files needed to run this project:
 1. Old Database files: https://drive.google.com/drive/folders/11PFAVuoTnV28xw5v0NcLHCm0hKX9hfJg?usp=sharing: Graph model updates are missing, document items for each document types are missing.
 Need to find out what else is missing!
 On the process of fixing it!
+Total of 4 months work missing (september, october, november, december)

 Universe Documents (Universe Docs) (I've started this project from October 2018, after i resigned from a company to do self employement.
 After deciding to not work as slave and follow my dreams!)